 Global (IDE) settings are stored separately from projects.
 That is why these settings are not shared through version control together with the project.

 Some settings, however, can be copied to the project level.
 For example, you can create a copy of your or inspection profiles.
 If you do so, the IDE creates the corresponding configuration files in the .idea directory that you can share together with the project through VCS.

 PhpStorm also provides several ways of sharing settings between different IDE instances.
-See Share IDE settings for details.
+For more information, refer to Share IDE settings.